Fliplet/fliplet-cli/docs/aab/create-p12-certificate.md

-# Manually creating a P12 certificate for AAB
+# Manually creating a P12 certificate

 If you're using Fliplet Automated App Build system with an Apple Enterprise account and want to manually provide your certificate, we will need its P12 key.
 Please follow this steps to generate one with your Apple account.